-Benchmark results are highly dependent upon workload, specific application requirements, and system design and implementation.
+Benchmark results are highly dependent upon workload, specific application requirements, and systems design and implementation.
 Relative system performance will vary as a result of these and other factors.
-Therefore TPC BenchmarkTM A should not be used as a substitute for a specific customer application benchmarking when critical capacity planning and/or product evaluation decisions are contemplated.
+Therefore TPC Benchmark $^{\text{TM}}$ B should not beused as a substitute for a specific customer application benchmarking when critical capacity planning and/or product evaluation decisions are contemplated.